TBleess/Website_New/pages/5_CensusACS/2020-fraud.md

 The Regional Office supervises the activities of all field representatives in your area.

 See [How to Identify a Census Employee?](https://www.census.gov/about/regions/denver/contact/identify.html)

+If you still have questions about their identity, call **800-923-8282** to speak with a Census Bureau representative.

+### Reporting Suspected Fraud

+If you suspect fraud, call **800-923-8282** to speak with a Census Bureau representative.
+If it is determined that the visitor does not work for the Census Bureau, contact your local police department.

 ### How the Census Bureau Protects Your Data
 The U.S. Census Bureau is bound by law to protect your answers and keep them strictly confidential.